by Nebula Haze

 Trim the branches in preparation so they’re mostly smooth

-I typically leave the top two pairs of fully formed leaves, but each clone is a little different.
-Make sure there are at least a few leaves left!
+I typically leave the top 2-4 fully formed leaves, but each clone is a little different.
+Make sure there are at least 2 leaves left!

 Step 3 – Cut off your clone and immediately put in water